pooyanosk1382/NetworkSecurityCourse/README.md

 # NetworkSecurityCourse
 Codes of lesson of Network Security in winter and spring of 2023

+There is a __report__ in each file that describe what is happening in that.

 # Affine Cipher
 The Affine cipher is a type of monoalphabetic substitution cipher, wherein each letter in an alphabet is mapped to its numeric equivalent, encrypted using a simple mathematical function, and converted back to a letter.